heyLu/fressian/README.md

 # Reading fressian data in Go

 **Caution:** This is very early stages.
-It can read fressian data, but not all of fressian is supported and the API is definitely *not* final in any way.
+It can read and write fressian data, but not all of fressian is supported and the API is definitely *not* final in any way.
 Say hi if you try to use it. :)

 ## Usage